JaimeNA/vicar_parser/README.md

 # vicar_parser
-Parser library library of the NASA JPL image file formar VICAR.
+Parser library of the NASA JPL image file formar VICAR.
 This projects aims to provide with a functional library for processing raw images transmitted by interplanetary spacecraft, such as voyager and cassini, to name a few.

 ## Installation